agharley/sustdev/part-1-conceptual-challenge/index.md

 # Part I: Sustainable Development as a Conceptual Challenge

-Part I of this course explores the major conceptual challenges in defining and pursuing sustainable development.
+Part I of the course explores the major conceptual challenges in defining and pursuing sustainable development.
+We begin by introducing the framework used in the course for organizing the insights that scientific research on nature-society interactions is bringing to bear on sustainable development.
+Central to this framework are the goals that society negotiates for the pursuit of sustainability, the resources
+– natural and anthropogenic – that people tap to achieve those goals, and the systems of consumption and production by which goals and resources are connected.

 ---